sodabubblewine/sodabubblewine.github.io/README.md

 # NOTES

+## 2025 0911 1347

+1. Made some tiny edits to [#2025-0908-1633](#2025-0908-1633):
+    - added connected and strongly connected
+    - added antisymmetric
+    - changed 'total' to 'entire' to distinguish from 'total partial order' etc.

+2. Almost ready to introduce order abbreviations: still not sold on 'multigraph abbreviations' as name of these.

+## 2025 0910 1318

+1. An technology of teaching is effective when it constructs the terminal repertoire specified.

+2. A terminal repertoire is effective when it makes a person who responds appropriately to the world.

+3. A response is appropriate when it contributes to the survival of the culture which aided in its construction.

+4. Logical and scientific responses have contributed most to the survival of the cultures which aided in their construction.

+5.

 ## 2025 0908 2144

 This continues notes from [#2025-0826-1635](#2025-0826-1635) on 2023 “The Earth and Its Peoples 8th ed.”
 (EP) by Richard Bulliet, Pamela Crossley, Daniel Headrick, Steven Hirsch, and Lyman Johnson.